Estimated Maturity Value

 A LIC SIP calculator estimates the maturity value of a Life Insurance Corporation (LIC) endowment or money-back policy when premiums are paid monthly — treating each monthly premium payment as an instalment in a systematic investment plan.
 The LIC premium calculator SIP uses the Future Value of Annuity Due formula at a monthly compounding rate, which provides a theoretical projection of what your premiums would grow to given an assumed annual return.
 This is an estimation tool — actual LIC maturity values depend on the specific policy's bonus rates, sum assured, and policy terms declared by LIC each year.

 The LIC maturity calculator defaults to a 6.5% annual return, which reflects a typical endowment plan return range.
 Traditional LIC plans generally deliver 5–7% effective returns after including accrued reversionary bonuses — lower than equity mutual funds but with the added benefit of life insurance cover bundled in.
 The year-wise corpus table shows how your premiums accumulate over the policy tenure, useful for comparing the LIC plan's projected maturity against alternative systematic investment plan options.
-Also explore the gold sip calculator for a related calculation.
+Also explore the sip & lumpsum calculator excel sheet for a related calculation.

 The Life Insurance Corporation SIP calculator needs three inputs to generate your maturity projection: